vega/vega-datasets/datapackage.md

 ### path
 unemployment.tsv
 ### description
-This dataset contains county-level unemployment rates in the United States, with data generally consistent with levels reported in 2009.
+County-level unemployment rates in the United States, with data generally consistent with levels reported in 2009.
 The dataset is structured as tab-separated values.
 The unemployment rate represents the number of unemployed persons as a percentage of the labor force.
 According to the Bureau of Labor Statistics (BLS) glossary: